CodingWarrior33/Scratch-Ye-Heads/README.md

 ### Hints and Clues:
 - For pattern generation you can refer to the following website: [Pyramid-Printing-GeeksForGeeks](https://www.geeksforgeeks.org/programs-printing-pyramid-patterns-python/)
 - New Variables can be made by going to `Variables` option on the left.
 Try creating new variables and using them for this task.
-- Relative Positions on the X and Y are as follows:
+- Relative Movement Positions on the X and Y are as follows:

+### Optimal Solution:

 ## Task 3 : Practice For FIFA World Cup ( Estimated Time : 55 mins )